 With Google changing the algorithm to try and get rid of this type of software, backlinks are becoming more difficult to get for the average SEO.
 The requirement is to get good quality, relevant links rather than thousands of any old type of link.
 An SEO will use client sites, resources they have had for years, use contacts they have built up over years, friends sites and even private blog networks.
 Regardless of whether it’s clients sites, resources they have, or a private blog network, an SEO won’t want you or anyone else knowing what those links are.
 Why would they?
 Say for example, you sell t-shirts and someone said tell me how they were made, where they were made and how much they cost you, you would quickly tell them where to go, as you are offering a product or service.
 SEO is a service so no matter how long it takes, how many links it takes to get you there, or how those links are gained it doesn’t really matter as such.
 An SEO is always judged on rankings that they get, you don’t hear anyone moaning when they have page 1 rankings.

 Now I’ve often asked myself when learning about SEO why certain websites rank really well but don’t appear to have any real backlinks according to some of the competitor analysis tools that I use such as Serpstat.
 I’ve recently done a post on how to hide your backlinks from your competitors and that’s just one of the reasons these tools don’t show you much and makes it hard to monitor your competitors.

-It is ideal to base your opinion on your SEO on previous results, rankings they achieve for you and I’m very transparent with clients but some things you simply don’t tell clients otherwise as an SEO you would not longer have a client, you would have a rival.
-SEO provide you with rankings which in turn 99% of SEO’s will report on.
+It is ideal to base your opinion on your SEO on previous results and rankings they achieve for you and I’m very transparent with clients but some things you simply don’t tell clients otherwise as an SEO you would no longer have a client, you would have a rival.
+SEO provides you with rankings which in turn 99% of SEO’s will report on.
 Not many tie you into contracts so if they don’t perform they don’t get paid.